Building a Remote Team Culture

 According to a 2020 study by the Brandon Hall Group, organizations with a strong onboarding process improved new hire productivity by over 70%.

-Tools and Resources: Provide remote employees with the necessary tools and resources to succeed in their roles, such as access to communication platforms, project management tools, and virtual training materials.
+Tools and Resources: Equip remote employees with the peculiar tools and materials to enable them perform their functions effectively, for instance, remote communication and collaboration tools, project management apps, and virtual learning realia.

 A 2021 survey by Finances Online found that 43% of remote workers cited poor technology as their biggest challenge.